PrincipX/learnfast-analysis/README.md

 ## Methodology:
 The "LearnFast Phase Analysis" followed a methodical path:

-1. Strategized Data Modeling: The foundational step entailed the design and implementation of a star schema, a refined structure that paved the way for seamless data integration and insightful relationships.
+1. Strategized Data Modeling: The foundational step entailed the design and implementation of a snowflake schema, a refined structure that paved the way for seamless data integration and insightful relationships.
 This deliberate architecture laid the groundwork for robust analysis.

-2. Visual Intelligence: With the star schema as the backbone, I artfully wielded Power BI's arsenal of visualization tools.
+2. Visual Intelligence: With the snowflake schema as the backbone, I artfully wielded Power BI's arsenal of visualization tools.
 My purposeful selection of visual representations, including donut charts, bar charts, and line charts, formed a cohesive narrative to address the project's intricate inquiries.

 3. Key Visualizations:
 The project culminated in a gallery of visualizations, each illuminating a distinct facet of the analysis: